Skip to main content

 Case study (privacy‑safe)

-Delivery standards: the survey pack and organised photos are available in the portal as soon as the visit is complete.
-The EPC is delivered by the next morning, and any required calculation is delivered the following day.
+Delivery timing: the report and organised photos are available in the portal immediately on completion of the visit.
+EPC is delivered by the next morning.
+If a calculation is required, it is delivered the next day.

 Surveyor with iPad and homeowner at property with solar and heat pump

-Surveyor with homeowner at the property — the kind of handoff we design our packs for.
+Surveyor with homeowner at the property — the kind of clear report structure this case study is about.

-Most delays aren’t “slow work” — they’re missing evidence, unclear assumptions, or photos stored in the wrong place.
+Most delays come from missing evidence, vague notes, or photos dumped in the wrong place.

 Problem